GateNLP/gate-teamware/docs/userguide/project_config.md

         "name": "mylabel",
         "type": "radio",
-        "optional": true, //Optional - Set if validation is not required "options": { // The options that the user is able to select from "value1": "Text to show user 1",
-            "value2": "Text to show user 2",
-            "value3": "Text to show user 3",
+        "optional": true, //Optional - Set if validation is not required "options": [ // The options that the user is able to select from {"value": "value1", "label": "Text to show user 1"}, {"value": "value2", "label": "Text to show user 2"}, {"value": "value3", "label": "Text to show user 3"}
-        },
+            ],
         "title": "Title string", //Optional
         "description": "Description string", //Optional
-        "valSuccess": "Success message then field is validated", //Optional "valError": "Error message when field fails is validation" //Optional }
+        "valSuccess": "Success message when the field is validated", //Optional "valError": "Error message when the field fails validation" //Optional }
 ]
 ```